 Get started with Notification Hubs

-This topic shows you how to use Azure Notification Hubs to send push notifications to a Windows Phone 8 application.
+This topic shows you how to use Azure Notification Hubs to send push notifications to a Windows Phone 8 or Windows Phone 8.1 Silverlight application.
+If you are targeting Windows Phone 8.1 (non-Silverlight) then refer to the Windows Universal version.
 In this tutorial you create a blank Windows Phone 8 app that receives push notifications using the Microsoft Push Notification service (MPNS).
 When complete, you will be able to broadcast push notifications to all the devices running your app using your notification hub.

 This tutorial walks you through the following steps to enable push notifications: